aerospacemc/space-debris-tracker/Branch_Info.md

 # Branch: Phase 1: Foundation - Data Acquisition & Basic Prediction

-Branch
-This repository serves as the home for code developed and tested specifically for Phase 1 of the project.
+Purpose: This repository serves as the home for code developed and tested specifically for Phase 1 of the project.

 Development Workflow:
 *   Developers fork the main repository to contribute.